- A journey through the heart of Japan following in the footsteps of the Tokugawa Shogun and the Samurai during the Edo period (1603–1868).

 Day 7: Kiso-Fukushima to Narai (8km walking; 14km train travel)

-Today you will catch the train from Kiso-Fukushima to Yabuhara and start your final day’s walk of the Nakasendo Way, hiking up to the Torii Pass, named after the Shinto torii gate, which marks one of four protective sites surrounding Mount Ontake.
-At 1197m, the Torii Pass is the highest point on the Nakasendo Way.
+Today you will catch the train from Kiso-Fukushima to Yabuhara and start your final day’s walk of the Nakasendo Way, hiking up to the Torii Pass, named after the Shinto Torii Gate, which marks one of four protective sites surrounding Mount Ontake.
+At 1197m, the Torii Pass is a great vantage point for views of Mount Ontake on a clear day.
 The descent takes you along narrow mountain paths until you emerge at the outskirts of Narai, a lovely post town and the wealthiest of the post towns along the trail.
 Explore and relax in the cafes and shops of this well-preserved and atmospheric town.